In a Nutshell:

 This is a fantastic office chair.
 If you haven’t heard of SIDIZ, you’re not alone.
 The company is based in South Korea.
 Although they are a titan in the office furniture industry, they mostly sell directly to other businesses, so most individual consumers don’t have any experience with them.

-They are an amazing company, though, and we regard the T50 as being their best chair.
-It’s all mesh but insanely adjustable, and we absolutely love it.
+However, they are an amazing company, and we regard the T50 as their best chair.
+It’s all mesh but insanely adjustable, and we love it.

-In some ways, this chair is a study in opposites compared to the chairs we just talked about.
+In some ways, this chair is a study of opposites compared to the chairs we discussed.
 Where the Autonomous chairs are sleek and modern-looking, the Herc is designed along purely conventional lines.
-It’s a big, steel-framed hulking brute of a chair.
+It’s a big, steel-framed, hulking brute of a chair.

-Where the Autonomous chairs have a variety of adjustment features, this one only has the basics and only offers basic lumbar support.
+Where the Autonomous chairs have various adjustment features, this one only has the basics and offers basic lumbar support.

-On the other hand, these chairs were specifically designed for 24/7 call center use and can stand up to just about any punishment you can dish out.
+On the other hand, these chairs were specifically designed for 24/7 call center use and can withstand just about any punishment.

-Virtually indestructible, well-padded, and comfortable, you can get yours in either PU or fabric upholstery.
-But if you’re going this route, we highly recommend fabric, especially if you plan to sit for extended periods in the chair.
+Virtually indestructible, well-padded, and comfortable, the chair is available in either PU or fabric upholstery.
+But if you’re going this route, we highly recommend fabric, especially if you plan to sit for extended periods in it.

 Best of all, the Herc can support up to 400 pounds of user weight, and Flash Furniture makes an even bigger and more robust model that can support more than that.
-So if the weight limit keeps you from selecting the Autonomous chairs, then this is the one you want.
+So, if the weight limit keeps you from selecting the Autonomous chairs, this is the one you want.